scalar/scalar/documentation/nextjs.md

 ## Render your OpenAPI reference with Scalar

 Ready to add your API reference?
 Cool, there are a few options to integrate your API reference.
-The reommended way is to use our Next.js integration for app routing:
+The recommended way is to use our Next.js integration for app routing:

 ```bash
 npm add @scalar/nextjs-api-reference